 Shiatsu is an ancient natural therapy that supports and strengthens the body's natural ability to heal and balance itself.
 It affects the whole person, not just the physical body but psychological, emotional, and spiritual wellbeing.
 (1, 2, 3) Shiatsu is a manual art similar to Chiropractic and supports Chiropractic practice, principles, and paradigm.
 Recall BJ Palmer's 'big idea' that Chiropractic care is not limited to alleviating back pain but is beneficial for one's overall health and wellness.

-...
-Shiatsu will function in a positive manner that will support the adjustment to the subluxation, instead of instigating repeat subluxation...'
+that will support the adjustment to the subluxation, instead of instigating repeat subluxation...'